 10. It is associated with lower levels of insulin in diabetics

 In a study conducted at Harvard between 2005 and 2010, marijuana users were found to metabolize carbohydrates better than nonusers, which caused their insulin levels to remain 16% lower than those of someone who had never used marijuana.
-To note, diabetes is one of several diseases that can be a big risk to family money.
+Diabetes can have a heavy financial toll, as well.
+Check out the family money site for some possible solutions.

 11. Bonus track: it is a powerful aphrodisiac